-Old Beechy Rail Trail is a 50km, grade 3 hike located in the Western Victoria, Victoria.
-The hike should take around 2 days to complete.
+Old Beechy Rail Trail is a 50km, grade 3 hike in Western Victoria, Victoria.
+This hike typically takes 2 days to complete.

 The Old Beechy Rail Trail winds through scenic pine forests and bushland, rich farmland and rolling hills as it travels from Colac up to Beech Forest.